-More generally, the policy aims to conserve the way that the main settlement sits invisibly in the landscape, retaining the fields between Slade End and the bypass and between Mackney and the main settlement as working farmland in order to keep a clear 'rural' buffer between settlements.
+5.38 This policy seeks to protect the essential countryside character of two key areas between the settlements of Brightwell cum Sotwell and Mackney and between Brightwell cum Sotwell and Wallingford ('the Slade End Gap'), in order to prevent coalescence between these separate settlements and to protect their distinctive individual character and setting.
+In doing so, it will conserve the way that the main settlement sits invisibly in the landscape, retaining the fields between Slade End and the bypass and between Mackney and the main settlement preferably as working farmland in order to keep a clear 'rural' buffer between settlements.